Republic of Korea (South Korea)

 - Register your details with us so that we can contact you quickly in an emergency, such as a natural disaster or a family emergency

 - Follow us on twitter @dfatravelwise for the latest travel updates

 - Read our Topical ‘Know Before You Go’ guide

 The political situation in South Korea is stable.
 Political and student demonstrations occur from time to time which can disrupt traffic, and sometimes there are violent clashes.
 Demonstrations tend to occur in city centre areas.
 Monitor local media, follow the advice of local authorities and exercise caution.

-An armistice continues in effect between the Republic of Korea and the Democratic People’s Republic of Korea (DPRK).
+The frequency of North Korean nuclear and missile tests has increased since 2016, and the level of tension between North and South Korea can escalate at little notice.
+An armistice continues in effect between the Republic of Korea and the Democratic People's Republic of Korea (DPRK).
 The border between North and South Korea, the Demilitarised Zone or DMZ, is one of the most heavily-fortified borders in the world.
 Relations between the two jurisdictions on the peninsula are subject to various degrees of tension, notably naval clashes in the Western Sea.
 However, the situation at this stage does not merit any cautionary advice about travelling to South Korea, although travel in the waters near the Northern Limit Line is not advisable.
-Always keep yourself informed of what’s going on around you by monitoring local media and staying in contact with your hotel or tour organiser.
+Always keep yourself informed of what's going on around you by monitoring local media and staying in contact with your hotel or tour organiser.

 South Korea has not been a target for terrorism in recent years, although North Korea has been accused of terrorist acts in the past.